IRB Training Site

 All department representatives, Executive Committee members and faculty supervisors of course-based student research must read and comprehend the ethical principles applicable to research with human subjects contained in the following sources:

 - SJC IRB Mission Statement, Board Structure, and Regulations and Procedures.

 - Parts 46.107 through 46.117 of the Code of Federal Regulations for the Protection of Human Subjects (HHS)

 - The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research (HEW)

-After reading these materials and completing the training program, individuals must complete and submit to the IRB chair the IRB Training Declaration Form and a copy of NIH certificate of completion.
-These documents must be on file with the IRB before a department representative or member of the Executive Committee can review any IRB applications; or before a faculty supervisor can obtain automatic exemption for his/her course-based student research projects.
+After reading these materials and completing the training program, individuals must complete and submit to the IRB chair the IRB Training Declaration Form and a copy of PHRP certificate of completion.
+These documents must be on file with the IRB before a department representative or member of the Executive Committee can review any IRB applications; or before a faculty supervisor can obtain an automatic exemption for his/her course-based student research projects.